anoopkdcs/climate-analysis/README.md

 # Climate Analysis Toolkit

-THis is a set of python script to analyse climate datafiles.
+This is a set of python script to analyse climate datafiles.

+TO instal;
+please go to step 1
+'''
+git clone
+'''

+**This is the end of the code